-If you were married for at least ten years to a former spouse who has become disabled and is now entitled to SSDI benefits as the result of a disability, you may be entitled to a monthly benefit check as well.
-When you collect Social Security benefits based on another person’s Social Security earnings record, the benefits are called auxiliary benefits.
-The vast majority of auxiliary benefits are paid to wives and ex-wives; few husbands and ex-husbands receive an auxiliary benefit.
+If you were married for at least ten years and your former spouse is now entitled to SSDI benefits as the result of a disability, you might be entitled to a monthly benefit check as well.
+Here's how to find out if you're eligible for auxiliary or survivors benefits, how much you can expect to get, and how to apply.

-If a surviving divorced spouse gets remarried before age 60, Social Security benefits will be denied (unless the spouse was between 50 and 60 and disabled at the time of marriage).
+If you remarry before you turn 60 (before 50 if you're disabled), your Social Security auxiliary benefits will be denied or canceled.
 After age 60 (or age 50 if disabled), the Social Security Administration (SSA) will ignore the marriage and continue to pay SSDI benefits.

-Also, if you're collecting a mother's or father's benefit and the disabled worker’s children are collecting SSDI benefits at the same time, the divorced spouse’s benefit can be reduced.
-The total of the divorced spouse’s benefit and the children's benefit cannot be greater than the maximum family benefit, which is generally 150% of the deceased worker’s monthly SSDI benefit.
+Also, if you're collecting a mother's or father's benefit and your disabled ex's children are collecting SSDI benefits at the same time as the divorced spouse, your benefit can be reduced.
+The total amount of your benefit plus the children's benefit can't be more than the maximum family benefit, which is generally 150% of your ex-spouse's monthly SSDI benefit.